Arrest in 43-year-old murder case stuns Wisconsin town

 Now authorities were saying this man was a cold-blooded killer.
 They had used genetic genealogy to crack a cold case that stretched back well into the 20th century — a double murder 25 miles southwest of Lakewood.

-For nearly 43 years, Vannieuwenoven had lived in plain sight, yet outside detectives’ radar.
+For nearly 43 years, Vannieuwenhoven had lived in plain sight, yet outside detectives’ radar.

 It was just too much to be believed.
 Was the guy next door really a monster?

-Note: This story has been corrected to fix the spelling of Vannieuwenhoven in one instance.
-It had been misspelled “Vannieuwenoven.”